-HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) assistance meet HUD's Housing Quality Standards (UPCS-V) and permits RRHA to establish additional requirements.
-The use of the term "UPCS-V" in this plan refers to the combination of both HUD and PHA-established requirements.
+HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) assistance meet minimum standards, and permits RRHA to establish additional requirements.
+In accordance with applicable law (including that Notice codified at 84 F.R.
+24416), RRHA observes the Uniform Physical Conditions Standards (Vouchers), or "UPCS-V," in lieu of the traditional Housing Quality Standards ("HQS").
+Any reference in this document to "Housing Quality Standards" or "HQS" shall be construed to refer to UPCS-V. The use of the term "UPCS-V" in this plan refers to the combination of both HUD and PHA-established requirements.